vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On Wednesday 2024-09-18, I skipped exercise for logistical reasons.
 I had also gone jogging the past 14 days, so a knee rest day was due anyway, though I was not feeling any particular need for one.

+## 2024-09-23: skipping of exercise due to time-sensitive stuff at work

+On Monday 2024-09-23, there was time-sensitive stuff at work from shortly after I got up till a little after noon.
+It was too hot in the afternoon, so I ended up skipping jogging and other exercise for the day.